 The kerambit handicap.
 I cringe every time I see an attendee with a kermabit trainer in a seminar.
 I know that this person will have an extra and harder time doing even the most simple, obvious, historically successful knife moves.
 My knife training course is built to be as simple as possible, as fast and effective, with the obvious and simple tools, which are the straight blades.
 Curved blades complicate simplicity.

 I recall the first time it happened in a New England seminar in the 1990s.
 A rather famous, Silat guy showed up with his curved plastic trainer.
 He had difficulty doing even the most simple, primitive knife things all day long.
 He couldn’t stab deep which is forensically the most successful, quicker kill method.
 It was plain to see that when slashing, his curve and tip would get stuck in body parts.
 Did he know he had to improvise and construct more steps, more “work-arounds,” to get the job done?
 I don’t know because he just flow drilled around the reality like there were no obstacles.
 Some do see this truth.
 Through the years the curved blade trainees still appear in my classes.
 The curve group often has to pow-wow off in the corner to make a simple thing work, because they are mentally and physically confined from the shape of their knife.
-Their adaptations always involve extra work-arounds and training to do something otherwise done simpler with the straight blade.
+Their adaptations always involve extra work-arounds and extra training and extra movement to do something otherwise done simpler with the straight blade.

 What do I mean by simple, proven moves?
-One simple and obvious move?
+One simple example?
 Studies by the Marines in 1980s – while researching World war II knife tactics in the South Pacific, the USMC study group discovered that the uppercut stab to the groin/intestines, and, or the diaphragm/heart and, or even up inside the jawbone – the common hooking uppercut was a very successful.
 Successful, but oddly, not really emphasized and in most cases not taught.
 Yet, Marines instinctively still did them.
 Naturally.
 Natural.
 This research led to the implementation of these very natural moves in training courses.
 Instinctive.
 Natural.
 Simple.
 Now, can you do this natural, saber grip uppercut into these areas with a karembit.
 No. You can't plummet a kermabit, even one with a bottom side out grip, as deep and powerful into these vital parts as a saber, straight knife.
 Aside from results, the saber, straight knife movement is more natural, and the kerambit will require extra training and still won't garner the same success.
 Don’t get me started on all these examples as this will become a book and not an essay.

 Sellers of Kerambits have much sales-pitch, yadda-yadda about the cancer-curing perfections/wonders of the curved shape.
 They proclaim that just about everyone on the planet already uses, benefits and really needs the really curved knife.
 EVERYONE uses and loves the kerambit, everyone except the real people you see, you know, work with and read about and watch in documentaries, etc. I suggest you challenge every line of the sales pitch because in the end, it is not the selection of the practical.
 In actuality…